How to Enter the ACE Festival

 Submit an Entry Form

-Students are responsible to submit their own entries.
-Complete the entry form prior to March 1.
-Submit one entry form for each presentation or poster.
+Students are responsible to submit their own proposals.
+Entries must be submitted no later than March 1.
+Submit one entry form for each proposed presentation or poster.

 In the form, the entrant will be asked to identify themes associated with the project they are entering.
 Please check all themes that apply.
 This information may be used to organize interdisciplinary sessions grouped around common themes, to facilitate cross-departmental engagement around topics that matter to us at EMU.